arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/no-data-image-classification/content.md

 ---
-title: No Data Image Classification with Remyx AI
+title: Image Classification with Remyx AI
 difficulty: beginner
 tags: [Machine Learning, Remyx AI, TinyML, Tensorflow]
-description: This tutorial teaches you how to create a machine learning model without data using Remyx AI to classify images on the Arduino Nicla Vision.
+description: This tutorial teaches you how to create a custom image classifier using Remyx AI to tag images from the Arduino Nicla Vision.
-author: Terry Rodriguez & Salma Mayorquin
+author: Salma Mayorquin
 ---

 ## Overview
-This tutorial teaches you how to train a custom machine learning model with Remyx AI and to do image classification on the Arduino Nicla Vision.
+This tutorial shows you how to create a custom computer vision model with Remyx AI to classify images on the Arduino Nicla Vision.
 The Machine Learning (ML) model will use the TensorFlow Lite format and run on OpenMV.

 ## Goals